Robert Mambo Mumba

 Robert Mambo George Randu Mumba (born 25 October 1978 in Mombasa) is a Kenyan former footballer.
 He is a former player of Swedish club GIF Sundsvall.

-Career
+Club career

 His previous club (up until the spring of 2006) was Viking FK in Norway.
 His previous clubs include Örebro SK, BK Häcken and K.A.A.
 Gent, and he played for Coast Stars, Nyoka FC and Kenya Pipeline FC before moving to Europe.
 On 8 February 2011 he resigned his contract with GIF Sundsvall and joined Dalkurd FF.

 International career

 Mambo has played 50 international matches and scored 15 goals for Kenya.
-He played in the 2004 African Nations Cup.
+He appeared at the 2004 African Nations Cup.
 Mambo became the skipper of the Kenyan national team after the retirement of Musa Otieno.